rivethealth/rules_javascript/docs/module.md

 resolution.
 Packages would be hoisted to the various levels within the nested node_modules tree.
 However, hoisting is a difficult problem to solve.

+### Assemble packages

+Instead of attempting to use files in their existing locations, move the files to their package structure, and create node_modules symlinks.

+Creating arbitrary symlinks requires `--experimental_allow_unresolved_symlinks` and has outstanding bugs https://github.com/bazelbuild/bazel/issues/10298 .

+To assemble a package without losing flexibility and incrementality requires unusual patterns.
+Rules defer creating files and instead pass information to package rules, where the files are created.
+Other rules then expose the files via providers.

 ## Resolution APIs

 ### Yarn PnP